CommandPost/CommandPost-Website/index.md

 If you have a specific post production workflow problem you need to solve or automate, we can help.

-We've developed custom plugins and solutions for post production studios, production companies, and individual editors all over the world.
+We’ve developed custom plugins and solutions for post production studios, production companies, and individual editors all over the world.

-For example, we developed a transcription plugin for [Apollo: Missions to the Moon](https://www.imdb.com/title/tt9782756/) (edited by [David Tillman](https://twitter.com/davidtillman)) as well as specific CommandPost features for Denmark's second largest production company, [Metronome Productions](http://www.fcp.co/final-cut-pro/news/867-metronome-celebrate-a-documentary-series-cut-on-fcpx-with-a-birthday-cake).
+For example, we developed a transcription plugin for [Apollo: Missions to the Moon](https://www.imdb.com/title/tt9782756/) (edited by [David Tillman](https://twitter.com/davidtillman)) as well as specific CommandPost features for Denmark’s second largest production company, [Metronome Productions](http://www.fcp.co/final-cut-pro/news/867-metronome-celebrate-a-documentary-series-cut-on-fcpx-with-a-birthday-cake).

-The **FCPXML Titles Processor**, and **Shot Data** in CommandPost's Toolbox are other examples of commissioned tools.
+The **FCPXML Titles Processor**, and **Shot Data** in CommandPost’s Toolbox are other examples of commissioned tools.

 [Email us](mailto:team@commandpost.io?subject=Custom Tools) to discuss your specific requirements.